talo/hackathon-go-brrr/README.md

 # hackathon-go-brrr
-A template repository for the inaugural QDX hackathon at University of
+A template repository for the inaugural QDX hackathon at the University of Melbourne